vdoukadoukopoulou/birbs/README.md

 python3 birdcam.py
 ```

-When running `birdcam.py` came sure you have turned on the wifi on on your camera and joined the camera network
+When running `birdcam.py` make sure you have turned on the wifi on your camera and joined the camera network.